markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/fun & stress-free.md

 <br>
 <ul style="list-style-type: decimal; margin-left: 20px;">

+- Enhance the virtual learning platform to increase interactivity and reliability.
+- Develop programs to boost school spirit and athletic engagement.
+- Review and adjust the cost structure to alleviate financial burdens on students.
+- Upgrade internet infrastructure to ensure stable and fast connectivity.
+- Expand dining options and adjust hours to meet student needs, especially during finals.
+- Provide additional academic support services, such as tutoring and advising.
-- Enhance campus life by increasing the number and variety of social events and activities, including those that do not revolve around alcohol.
+- Increase the number and variety of social events to foster community.
-- Reevaluate the dry campus policy to explore safe and responsible ways to incorporate social drinking events that could reduce off-campus risks.
-- Improve transportation services by ensuring shuttles run on a reliable schedule and exploring solutions for parking constraints.
-- Review housing policies and processes to make on-campus housing more accessible and provide better support for students seeking off-campus accommodations.
+- Reevaluate housing policies to improve availability and affordability.
-- Expand campus amenities and adjust their operating hours to better meet student needs, including late-night dining options.
-- Increase transparency and support in the financial aid process, and actively seek additional scholarship opportunities for students.
-- Streamline the class registration process to reduce stress and ensure students can enroll in required courses.
-- Offer more robust orientation and transition programs for new students to help them adjust academically and socially
+- Streamline administrative processes and improve communication with students.
+- Implement a more robust event planning and management system.

     </ul>